jalex-op/Website-Landing-Page/README.md

     - Name of quote's originator: bottom right of quote, bold
 - Main box 4:
     - Box with bg color, centered, containing:
-        - Call to action text, bold, +font, with subtext underneath
+        - Call to action text, bold, +font, with subtext underneath, on left side, vertically centered
-        - Button on right side, with text "Sign Up"
+        - Button on right side, with text "Sign Up", on right side, vertically centered